HOW AIRFLARE WORKS

 The various technologies we use rely on one or both of those radios to be listening and responsive to AirFlare Search Technology carried by Search and Rescue teams looking for you.
 Unless you need to preserve your phone’s battery for a multi-day outing, we also recommend keeping your cellular data on to take advantage of AirFlare’s on-grid rescue features.

-Will having Wi-Fi and Bluetooth enabled drain my phone's battery?
+Doesn't having Wi-Fi and Bluetooth enabled drain my phone's battery?